 - DO take tons of pictures, and plan on choosing 30 or more of the very best for your Listing.

-- DO take pictures of the best parts of your RV.
+- DO show off the best parts of your RV.

 - DO take identical pictures with slight changes – take a step right, get down on your knees, get in close, back up, etc. This gives more options when you start choosing only the best photos for your RV-for-sale Listing.